sim51/react-sigma/website/docs/faq.md

 ## Is it possible to use this project with Next.js ?

 This project can be used with Next.js, but only for client rendering, not for server side.

-If you encounter the error `ReferenceError: window is not defined`, it's because you try to use react-sigmav2 for server and client side and obviously `window` is not define on service side.
+If you encounter the error `ReferenceError: window is not defined`, it's because you try to use react-sigma for server and client side and obviously `window` is not define on service side.

-To fix that, you have to check that you are on client side, and then do a dynamic import :
+To fix it, you have to check that you are on client side, and then do a dynamic import :

 ```jsx
 const isBrowser = () => typeof window !== "undefined";